 - 3. During the quarter ended June 30, 2006, 102 was served with a Statement of Claim ("Claim") by the purchaser of the land and building at Hanna Avenue, seeking damages in the amount of \$986.
-During the quarter the lawsuit was dropped by the plantiff and a mutual release was signed, at no cost to Electrovaya. - 4.
-During the quarter ended June 30, 2007 the Company paid \$45 (2006 \$41) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer. - 5.
+During the quarter ended June 30, 2007, the lawsuit was dropped by the plantiff and a mutual release was signed, at no cost to Electrovaya. - 4.
+During the quarter ended September 30, 2007 the Company paid \$200 (2006 \$159) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
+During the year ended September 30, 2007, the Company paid \$260 (2006 \$233) to the Chief Executive Officer, who is also a controlling shareholder of the Company. - 5.
 During the year ended September 30, 2006, the Company was served with a Statement of Claim for \$1,100 by an executive officer related to an automobile accident involving one of the Company-owned automobiles.
-The Company is fully insured for the amount of the claim.

-6. Pursuant to a termination of employment agreement between the Company and the co-founder and former Chief Technology Officer of the Company, the Company is obligated to pay 130 biweekly instalments totalling \$448 beginning September 2006.
+The Company is fully insured for the amount of the claim. - 6.
+Pursuant to a termination of employment agreement between the Company and the co-founder and former Chief Technology Officer of the Company, the Company is obligated to pay 130 biweekly instalments totalling \$448 beginning September 2006.
 In the event of a change in control, insolvency or wind-up of the Company, all amounts become due and payable immediately.
 The Company has accounted for the present value of the expected future payments of \$394 as a charge to income during the year ended September 30, 2006.